OverviewLast reviewed - 23 March 2023

-PwC Norway has over 1,700 employees in 27 offices offering auditing, consulting, tax, and value-added tax (VAT) services.
+PwC Norway has approximately 2,000 employees in 28 offices offering auditing, consulting, tax, and value-added tax (VAT) services.
 We support our clients with the local knowledge and skills of our people and provide access to a broad range of professionals across the PwC global network.
 Our employees specialise in areas such as oil and gas, hydro power, financial industry, shipping, energy, fisheries, and telecom.

 |Corporate income tax (CIT) rates|